lp-wan/ip-compression/draft-ietf-lpwan-ipv6-static-context-hc.md

 ## SCHC Rules

-The main idea of the SCHC compression scheme is to send the Rule id to the other end instead of sending known field values.
-This Rule id identifies a rule that matches as much as possible the original packet values.
+The main idea of the SCHC compression scheme is to send the Rule ID to the other end instead of sending known header field values.
+This Rule ID identifies a rule that matches as much as possible the original packet header values.
 When a value is known by both ends, it is not necessary to send it through the LPWAN network.

 The context contains a list of rules (cf. {{Fig-ctxt}}).
-Each Rule contains itself a list of fields descriptions composed of a field identifier (FID), a field length (FL), a field position (FP), a direction indicator (DI), a target value (TV), a matching operator (MO) and a Compression/Decompression Action (CDA).
+Each Rule itself contains a list of Field Description.
+Each Field Description is composed of a field identifier (FID), a field length (FL), a field position (FP), a direction indicator (DI), a target value (TV), a matching operator (MO) and a Compression/Decompression Action (CDA).

 ~~~~